robjg/oddjob/README.txt

 Changes in 1.4.0
 ----------------
+- Structural jobs (sequential/parallel) will not time out when stopping.
+The stop flag will remain true so that the job will eventually stop.
 - The List type will now accept elements being added on the fly via a new add property.
 - Repeat Job will now work with any Iterable set of values, i.e. A List.